Blog Layout

 • Information on mold.
 Mold is also a health risk to a tenant.
 Mold exposure can lead to all sorts of tenant problems, some of which can be serious.
 For this reason, landlord must provide their tenant with a written disclosure if they're aware of the presence of mold in the rental home.

 • Information on flood risk.
 Is your investment located in an area that’s prone to flooding?
-If so, your tenant must know about it before they can agree to live in the rental unit.
+If so, your tenant must know about it before they can agree to live in the housing unit.

 Rights & Responsibilities of Landlords in Sacramento County

-The California landlord-tenant laws give landlords the right to:
+California's landlord tenant laws give landlords the right to:

 • Receive proper notice when a California tenant is looking to move out of their rented unit as per what the lease agreement states.